 When you import a profile, it automatically becomes the currently selected profile.

-Using the Reset button in the Actions view deletes all profiles, not just the currently selected one, and reinstates the original standard profile with default language.
+Using the Reset > Erase Contents and Settings option in the Actions view deletes all profiles, not just the currently selected one, and reinstates the original standard profile with default language.
 A warning alert is displayed before this happens, in case you tapped the button accidentally.
-To prevent your child accidentally deleting all the profiles when they are playing the matching games, turn the Editing option off in the app's Settings, as explained in Chapter 2: this will also prevent profiles being edited, but it will still be possible to select different ones.
+To prevent your child accidentally deleting all the profiles when they are using the activities, turn the Enable Editing option off in the app's Settings, as explained in Chapter 3: this will also prevent profiles being edited, but it will still be possible to select different ones.